OndrejSzekely/CnC_Generals_Zero_Hour/README.md

 If you wish to rebuild the source code and tools successfully you will need to find or write new replacements (or remove the code using them entirely) for the following libraries;

-- DirectX SDK (Version 9.0 or higher) (expected path `\Code\Libraries\DirectX\`)
+- DirectX SDK (Version 9.0 or higher) (expected path `\Code\Libraries\DirectX\`) _In case of error during the SDK installation see [here](https://walbourn.github.io/known-issue-directx-sdk-june-2010-setup-and-the-s1023-error/)_
 - STLport (4.5.3) - (expected path `\Code\Libraries\STLport-4.5.3`)
 - 3DSMax 4 SDK - (expected path `\Code\Libraries\Max4SDK\`)
 - NVASM - (expected path `\Code\Tools\NVASM\`)